vuejs/eslint-plugin-vue/docs/rules/no-v-html.md

 ```
 </eslint-code-block>

-This rule does not check syntax errors in directives because it's checked by no-parsing-error rule.
+This rule does not check syntax errors in directives because it's checked by [vue/no-parsing-error](./no-parsing-error.md) rule.

 ## :wrench: Options